Myopia and Your Child

-- In the Americas over 40% of the population are Myopic
+- In the Americas over 40% of the population is Myopic

-- In certain Asian countries over 90% of the population is Myopic
+- In certain Asian countries over 90% of high-schoolers are Myopic

-- By 2050 it is predicted that approximately 50% of all people will be Myopic
+- By 2050 it is predicted that approximately 50% of the world/s population will be Myopic

 What does it mean?